maximba/slides/slides.md

 ---

-## Main Goal
+## Main Goals
-_"Facilitating informed decision-making at both technical and methodology level"_
+* Respond to the rapidly changing competitive landscape
+* Provide stable, reliable, and secure service to the customer
 <img class="plain" src="/images/kaizen2.png"></img>

 Note: Explain here the motivation for the rather involved prospection process: